sdogukan/send-sms-app/README.md

-# Twilio SMS Random Code Generator
+# Sending Verification Code SMS with Twilio

 This is a simple Node.js script that uses the Twilio API to generate a random code and send it via SMS.